"Clearly he is already among the most brilliant of pianists"

 Innovative programmes and an award-winning discography portray Joseph Moog's extensive repertoire and characterise his unique artistic personality evoking the Golden Age of piano music.
 Passionate musicianship, multifaceted sound aesthetics and mesmerising virtuosity have been delighting audiences and press around the world for many years.
 Awarded the Gramophone Classical Music Award, two International Classical Music Awards and nominated for a Grammy, Joseph feels at home on the world's leading stages.

-The 2022/2023 season takes Joseph to major concert halls, festivals and ensembles, including Konzerthaus Berlin, Concertgebouw Amsterdam, Cologne Philharmonie and Wigmore Hall.
-Furthermore he will perform at the opening concert of the Klavier Festival Ruhr at Philharmonie Essen presenting Liszt’s orchestrated version of Schubert's Wanderer-Fantasie, as well as Piano Concerto N°2.
+The 2023/2024 season takes Joseph to major concert halls, festivals and ensembles, including Weill Concert Hall at Carnegie Hall in New York City, the National Kaohsiung Center for the Arts in Taiwan, Liederhalle Stuttgart, Philharmonie Essen, Klavierfestival Ruhr and Sendesaal Bremen.
+Furthermore he will be Artist in Residence with the Philharmonie Bad Reichenhall performing piano concertos by Mozart, Poulenc and Saint-Saens.
 His album containing Schumann's Paganini Etudes und Brahms' Paganini Variations was awarded the “Diapason d’Or” and received rave reviews as well as his new recording of Reger's monumental Piano Concerto and the Intermezzi op.45.
-Last season, his extensive collaboration with the Ballet de l'Opéra de Paris as soloist in Rachmaninov's Paganini Rhapsody, represented a special highlight.

 Joseph's extensive concert repertoire has resulted in his collaboration with distinguished orchestras all over the world.
-He performed with the Philharmonia Orchestra, Hallé Orchestra, Orchestre Métropolitain de Montréal, Netherlands Radio Orchestra, Bournemouth Symphony Orchestra, Helsinki Philharmonic, Stuttgart Philharmonic, Bruckner Orchestra Linz, Prague Philharmonic, Poznan Philharmonic, Moscow Radio Symphony Orchestra, Dortmund and Bochum Philharmonic, German Radio Philharmonic Orchestra and Orchestre Lamoureux Paris.
+He performed with the Philharmonia Orchestra, Royal Philharmonic, Hallé Orchestra, Orchestre Métropolitain de Montréal, Netherlands Radio Orchestra, Bournemouth Symphony Orchestra, Helsinki Philharmonic, Stuttgart Philharmonic, Bruckner Orchestra Linz, Prague Philharmonic, Deutsche Staatsphilharmonie, Poznan Philharmonic, Moscow Radio Symphony Orchestra, Dortmund and Bochum Philharmonic, German Radio Philharmonic Orchestra and Orchestre Lamoureux Paris.

-The young musician enjoys working regularly with world renowned conductors Yannick Nézet-Séguin, Matthias Pintscher, Thomas Sondergaard, Andrey Boreyko, Michael Sanderling, Lawrence Foster, Michael Francis, Rumon Gamba, John Axelrod, Juanjo Mena, Ben Gernon, Gilbert Varga, Christoph Poppen, Pablo Gonzalez, Nicholas Milton, Ari Rasilainen, Markus Poschner, Marcus Bosch, Toshiyuko Kamioka, Fabrice Bollon, Patrick Lange, Othmar Maga and Philippe Entremont.
+The young musician enjoys working regularly with world renowned conductors Yannick Nézet-Séguin, Matthias Pintscher, Thomas Sondergaard, Andrey Boreyko, Michael Sanderling, Ryan Bancroft, Antony Hermus, Lawrence Foster, Michael Francis, Rumon Gamba, John Axelrod, Juanjo Mena, Ben Gernon, Gilbert Varga, Christoph Poppen, Pablo Gonzalez, Nicholas Milton, Ari Rasilainen, Markus Poschner, Elias Grandy, Toshiyuko Kamioka, Fabrice Bollon and Philippe Entremont.

 Son of two professional orchestral musicians, Joseph received the award of the 'Prix Groupe de Rothschild' and has been designated a Steinway Artist in 2009.
 He is a founding member of the 'Konz Musik Festival' near Luxembourg where he now resides and was appointed Cultural Ambassador of his hometown Neustadt an der Weinstrasse.